fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 ![tonic](/images/about/tonic.png)

 [Tonic](https://github.com/neuromorphs/tonic) provides publicly available **event-based vision and audio datasets** and **event transformations**.
 The package is fully compatible with PyTorch Vision / Audio to give you the flexibility that you need.
+The project has been created by [Gregor Lenz](https://lenzgregor.com).